kremalicious/blog/_src/_posts/2009-03-29-ultimate-coda-wordpress-share-link-bonanza.markdown

 Sadly Coda's clips aren't in a portable format ([Panic guys](http://panic.com), consider this is a feature request!) so here's a comprehensive list for the non-Coda users of all the links included in the above Coda Clips with plain and the Wordpress version for every site.
 This comes as a downloadable stripped-down HTML file (meaning there's no HTML site structure included) and as a long list within in this article.
 First, here's the HTML file download.
 Just open this locally in your browser or in your favorite editor:

-<a class="btn btn-primary icon-download-alt" href="http://www.kremalicious.com/media/share-link-bonanza-html.zip" title="Download Share Links HTML File">Download Share Links HTML File</a>
+<a class="btn btn-primary icon-download" href="http://www.kremalicious.com/media/share-link-bonanza-html.zip" title="Download Share Links HTML File">Download Share Links HTML File</a>

 And here's the huge list with all the share links in case you quickly want to grab just one of them.
 But be warned that this is a huge list so this is hidden by default.